 Registration Options: The program's full-time 16-credit option combines the lecture, lab, and research workshop, and is open to all levels of students.
 The program's half-time 8-credit option covers only the lecture component, and is open to sophomores, juniors, and seniors.
 Students may register for either option, but not both.

-Greener Foundations: First-year students who register for the full-time, 16-credit program will experience Greener Foundations, a holistic course designed for college-success.
+Greener Foundations (fall quarter only): First-year students who register for the full-time, 16-credit program will experience Greener Foundations, a holistic course designed for college-success.
 Faculty and staff collaborate to bring study skills, academic planning, health and wellness education, advising, and more into the classroom.
 More information can be found on the college website at Greener Foundations .

 Environmental studies, government, social policy

-Winter quarter students will have an opportunity to have to do a qualitative research project.
+Winter quarter students signing on for 16 credits will work on a qualitative research project.